jay-aye-see-kay/jackrose.co.nz/content/about.md

-Self taught software developer (since 2017) based in Melbourne, Australia.
+Software developer and frontend focused SRE based in Melbourne, Australia.

-I like working with frontend web tech, mostly using TypeScript and React at the moment.
+I like working with:

-Compentent with Python/Django, Node/Koa, and Node/Express for backends Learning Rust at the moment because I like its type system.
+- TypeScript
+- Node.js
+- React
+- aws-cdk
+- nix